MONTANA

 (1867 - 1891), Fort Shaw

-Originally named Camp Reynolds.
+Originally named Camp Reynolds for about one month.
 It was built to protect settlers in the Sun River Valley, and the road from Fort Benton (2) to Helena.
 After it was closed, the fort was used as an Indian School from 1892 until 1910.
-Some of the original buildings still exist as part of a county school.
+Some of the original buildings still exist; some private, some abandoned, and some used by the Fort Shaw Elementary School (since 1920).
+One of the former Officers' Quarters is now a museum, open only in the summer months.

 Fort Conrad

-An American Fur Co. stockaded trade post located on the Marias River south of town.
+A stockaded trade post on the "Whoop-Up Trail" on the Marias River, about 15 miles south of town (about where the present railroad crosses the river, just west of MT 417), built by Charles Conrad.
 Bought by Joseph Kipp in 1878 and sold again sometime after that to James McDevitt.
+It was burned by Indians in 1887.
 The actual site has eroded away.
-This may have also been known as Fort Standoff, a whiskey traders' fort named after the fact that the owner, Joseph Kipp, bluffed and eluded U.S. Marshalls from taking him into custody.
+This may have also been known as Fort Standoff, a whiskey traders' fort named after the incident where Joseph Kipp bluffed and eluded U.S. Marshalls from taking him into custody, tricking the lawmen into thinking they had crossed the border into Canada.
+(There is another Fort Standoff in southern Alberta.)

 Camp Morris